Elm Park Quarry

 A fairly small quarry which was never heavily converted although acquired by the war department for storage, it is now back in use as a Bath stone quarry.

-Elm Park Quarry history
+Elm Park Quarry History

 Early on in the Second World War it was acquired for use by the No. 40 Group for storage of lubricating oils under the command of RAF Quedgely.